 On the Sawdust Art Festival grounds at 935 Laguna Canyon Road in Laguna Beach — the same site used for the summer Sawdust Festival, transformed for the holidays.

-Weekends only (Friday through Sunday) from mid-November through late December, 10:00 AM to 7:00 PM.
-Check the official Sawdust page for the current year’s exact weekend dates.
+Weekends only (Friday through Sunday) from mid-November through late December.
+Check the official Sawdust page for the current year’s exact weekend dates and hours.

 Yes — the ticket covers full-day access on the grounds.
 Children’s pricing is separate; buy in advance for weekends to skip the box-office line.